 To apply for Butterfly Home ® status an initial one day qualitative observation conducted by one Dementia Care Matters Consultant is required.
 The fee for this is £2k + VAT per home.

 This fee provides all of the services above including the qualitative observation and detailed report.

 Annual renewal requires a repeat of this process

 To carry out the qualitative observation our Consultants use the Quality of Interaction Schedule.
 This is a validated qualitative observational tool published in April 2008 by David Sheard and Alzheimer’s Society in a book titled “Enabling, quality of Life – an evaluation tool.”
 This is used to observe the quality of interaction between staff and people living with a dementia.
 The current quality of care is measured and a “quality of life” baseline created.

 The observational report will identify key areas in an action plan to build quality of life change.
-Annual renewal for a Butterfly Service Home will require an unannounced qualitative observation.
+Annual renewal for a Butterfly Home ® will require an unannounced qualitative observation.

 If Level 3 is not achieved the home will have clear direction through the detailed report provided by Dementia Care Matters.
-This report will identify the changes and developments needed to improve quality of life and become a Butterfly Service.
+This report will identify the changes and developments needed to improve quality of life and become a Butterfly Home ®.
 A second Qualitative Observation can be commissioned, within six months at the earliest, when the home is confident that the recommendations have been implemented and quality of life improvements have been made.
-This will be at a reduced cost of £1,500 + VAT
+This will be at a reduced cost.

-If you wish to discuss this major national scheme further please contact our David Sheard on telephone number 01273 242335.
+If you wish to discuss this major national scheme further please contact us on 01273 242335.